vfedotovs/sslv_web_scraper/README.md

 TODO: Add list of features that are implemented

 # How to use application:
-1. Install requirements python3.7+ , requests, bs4
-2. Update gmailer.py file with your email address and password
+1. Update gmailer.py file with your email address and password
-3. Run app: python3 app.py
+2. Buld and run basic docker image
+$ docker build -t my-python-app .
+$ docker run -it --rm --name my-running-app my-python-app
-4. Report should arrive to email
+3. Report should arrive to email

 # TODO Backlog
 - [x] Parse website and save data as raw-data report file